mats-bb/DataAnalysis-OLTP-DWH/README.md

 Next I needed some data for the customers and their orders.
 I will not go too much into detail here, but simply put, I used an [API](https://randomuser.me/) to generate the actual customer data, and some basic Python to generate the rest.
 See the code for more information.

 ## 6. Transform and load operations data
 The data has been retrieved and generated!
-The next step was to transform the data into the correct format for loading into the operations database.
+The next step is to transform the data into the correct format for loading into the operations database.
 The process involved some error handling, selecting only the necessary data and some small transformations for the products.
 The user data needed to be combined.
 Seeing as both products and customers have multiple tables associated with them, stored procedures had to be written for these operations.
 You can see them [here](sql/operattions_procedures.sql)!

 ## 7. Building the data warehouse
 All the operations data has been loaded and verified to behave the way it's supposed to.
 Time to construct the data warehouse.
 I wanted the warehouse to be easy to use and understand, but also be powerful.
 A star schema was used, and the decided granularity of the data would be individual product sales lines(from an order).
 The challenge was to come up with good dimensions for the schema, and make sure they and the facts made sense together.
 Good naming and several attributes went into the dimensions to ensure high usability.
 Take a look at the ERD [here](imgs/dwh_ERD.drawio.png).

 ## 8. Generating dwh data
+For every business transaction one thing is always present: a date/time element.
+For deeper analysis, having several attributes for a given date is very helpful.
+For example, is it a regular weekday or weekend?
+Holiday?
+Which day of the week produces most orders?
+Month?
+Much insight can be extracted from a simple date.

-## 9. Transform and load dwh data
+## 9. Extract, transform and load dwh data
+We're almost there!
+As with the operations database, we now have all the generated data we need.
+Next, I had to extract the relevant data from the operations database, do some price transformations for the products, and load everything into the warehouse.

 ## 10. Power Bi
+The last step, data analysis in Power Bi!
+All the data is in place, everything works.
+Finally, I connected Power Bi directly to the data warehouse.
+"Users" are free to do whatever analysis they want.
+The warehouse would be available to all departments as a single source of truth.
+You can see an example dashboard at the beginning of this repo.
+I will create more reports/dashboards at a later date to demonstrate other usecases for the warehouse.

+## 11. Final words

 ## Ideas
 - Build operational database